Yankkj/DataHarvester/README.md

 # DataHarvester

-A comprehensive data collection tool for **educational and security testing purposes**.

 ## ⚠️ Disclaimer
 > This tool is for **EDUCATIONAL PURPOSES ONLY**.
 Use only on systems you own or have explicit permission to test.
 The developer is not responsible for any misuse.